WolodjaZ/minimal-mistakes-io/_posts/2023-03-09-geospatial.md

 <img src="/images/posts/geospatial_1_cloud.png" width="400">
 </p>
 <p align = "center">
-Figure 14 Ah cloud computing and big data.
+Figure 14 Ah, cloud computing and big data.
 </p>

 [NetCDF (network Common Data Form)](https://pro.arcgis.com/en/pro-app/latest/help/data/multidimensional/what-is-netcdf-data.htm) is a file format and data model for storing and sharing scientific data in a platform-independent and self-describing way.
 The netCDF data model is based on a hierarchical structure of dimensions, variables, and attributes.
 A netCDF file can contain one or more variables, each of which has a name, data type, and dimensions that define its shape.
 Variables can be multidimensional, and each dimension can have a name and a size.